 BECOMING DISTINCT – “Bo” – Ex.10-13:16 – by Rabbi Baruch Cohon

-One Torah reading – this one — brings us our transition into nationhood, our distinctive calendar, and the very trademark of our homes.
+One Torah reading – this week’s — brings us our transition into our distinct nationhood, our distinctive calendar, and the very trademark of our homes.
 Warning the people that a destroying angel will descend on Egypt and kill the firstborn human and animal in every household, Moses delivers the Divine commandment to take a lamb for every Israelite household, and slaughter the lamb for a sacrifice to celebrate what will become the first Jewish festival – Passover.
 And why is it called Passover?
 Because before eating that lamb the Israelite must put some of its blood on the doorpost to signal that this is an Israelite home, so the destroyer will pass over it.
 That doorpost signal would later become the Mezuzah that decorates and identifies our homes today.

 Passover is not just the first Jewish festival – the festival of freedom – but also marks the beginning of the Jewish calendar.
 This week’s reading tells us: “This month for you is the head of the months, first of all the months of the year.”